 The classic silent treatment, while not necessarily indicative of someone having emotional detachment disorder, is a great example of this latter description.

-So I really suggest you take a moment and review my highly shared article that defines the silent treatment, explains just how toxic it is AND walks you through fixing it in your marriage.
+So I really suggest you take a moment and review my highly shared article that defines the Silent Treatment (click to read my article), explains just how toxic it is, AND walks you through fixing it in your marriage.

 What are the signs of emotional detachment?